Uncertainty-Aware Collaborative System of Large and Small Models for Multimodal Sentiment Analysis: Experiments

 \subsection{Study on Computational Efficiency}

-Table \ref{tab:efficiency} compares the computational costs, Acc2, and MAE of different approaches.
+In this subsection, we analyze the computational efficiency of HumanOmni.
+Table \ref{tab:humanomni_efficiency} compares the computational costs, Acc2, and MAE of different approaches.

 Compared with HumanOmni, our strategy achieves the optimal performance in the Acc2 metric on MOSI, MOSEI, and SIMS datasets, while attaining significant efficiency improvements.
-Specifically, on the MOSI dataset, the runtime of ours is only 33\% of that of the HumanOmni, which significantly reduces the inference time while maintaining the performance.
-These results indicate that, our strategy, while ensuring that the model performance reaches the level of MLLM, has significantly shortened inference time and reduced model complexity, greatly improving operational efficiency and ultimately achieving a balance between performance and efficiency.
+Specifically, on the MOSI dataset, the runtime of U-ACS is only 33\% of the time HumanOmni takes, which significantly reduces the inference time while maintaining overall performance.

+These results indicate that the proposed strategy, while ensuring that the model performance reaches the level of MLLM, has significantly shortened inference time and reduced model complexity, greatly improving operational efficiency and ultimately achieving a balance between performance and efficiency.
+We will further analyze the performance and adaptability of the proposed strategy across different MLLMs in Section \ref{sec:MLLM}.